The business blog

-Internal communications trends: where top companies will be by 2025, and what you can do to prepare in 2023
+Internal communications trends: where top companies will be by 2025, and what you can do to prepare

 The way we work today has evolved beyond recognition.
 Indeed, if we were to cast our minds back to the first office buildings that appeared in the early 18th century, we would find masses of paperwork, filing cabinets, and a bustle of people.
 A couple of centuries later, we might find typewriters and fax machines (and the much-maligned cube farm).
 Or, as recently as the 2010s, a sea of Macintosh computers and the constant ringing of telephones.